-Programs & projects
+Programs & Projects

 Research: A scientific approach to wetland conservation

-As a science-based organization, DUC’s research looks at the importance of wetlands to the environment, economy and our daily lives.
-Research is central to helping DUC ensure we understand the impact of our conservation actions and guide the continual improvements of our programs.
+As a science-based organization, our research looks at the importance of wetlands to the environment, economy and our daily lives.
+Research is central to helping us ensure we understand the impact of our conservation actions and guide the continual improvements of our programs.
 It is also a central pillar of our policy program, providing key information on the importance of wetland protection and restoration to government staff and elected officials.

 Highlights of recent research projects in Ontario, include: